Once-daily treatment for canine atopic dermatitis

 OspC antibodies can help kill B. burgdoferi inside the tick and dog

-The Companion Animal Parasite Council noted over 265,000 positive canine cases in 2016.4
+The Companion Animal Parasite Council (CAPC) noted over 300,000 positive canine cases in 2017.3

 Rhodes DV, Earnhart CG, Mather TN, Meeus PF, Marconi RT.
 Identification of Borrelia burgdorferi ospC genotypes in canine tissue following tick infestation: implications for Lyme disease vaccine and diagnostic assay design.
 Vet J. 2013;198(2):412-418.

 Kenedy MR, Lenhart TR, Akins DR. The role of Borrelia burgdorferi outer surface proteins.
 FEMS Immunol Med Microbiol.
 2012;66(1):1-19. doi:10.1111/j.1574-695X.2012.00980.x.

 Parasite prevalence maps (tick borne disease agents, Lyme disease, dogs).
 Companion Animal Parasite Council. http://www.petsandparasites.org/parasite-prevalence-maps/#2017/all/lyme-disease/dog/united-states/.
 Accessed November 16, 2018